-A 50-slide QBR deck where execs only read the headline.
-A good talking-points prompt produces the 5 things execs need to hear, the 3 decisions to make, and the 2 risks to escalate.
+A 40-slide QBR deck where leadership only reads the first headline is the default, not the exception.
+A good talking-points prompt produces the 5 things execs need to hear, the 3 decisions they have to make, and the 2 risks worth escalating, and it cuts everything else.

 QBR vs MBR: what actually differs

-The title says both.
-They are not the same meeting.
+The title covers both, but they are not the same meeting.
 Picking the wrong template ships the wrong content to the wrong audience.

 - Pick MBR templates for sprint-level operational reviews.